Iamdannyfc/Django-parking-lot-system/README.md

 For this problem, we have to design the next-generation parking lot system that can manage a parking lot without any human intervention

 ## Requirements
-Create a djangob api app for the parking lot system with the following requirements.
+Create a django api app for the parking lot system with the following requirements.

 The functions that the parking lot system can do:
 - Create the parking lot.